DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Usage Scenarios

+There are currently multiple usage scenarios that can benefit from MASQUE.

+## Protection from Network Providers

+Some users may wish to obfuscate the destination of their network traffic from their network provider.
+This prevents network providers from using data harvested from this network traffic in ways the user did not intend.

+## Protection from Web Servers

+There are many clients who would rather not establish a direct connection to web servers, for example to avoid location tracking.
+The clients can do that by running their traffic through a MASQUE server.
+The web server will only see the IP address of the MASQUE server, not that of the client.

+## Making a Home Server Available

+It is often difficult to connect to a home server.
+The IP address might change over time.
+Firewalls in the home router or in the network may block incoming connections.
+Using a MASQUE server as a rendez-vous point helps resolve these issues.

+## Onion Routing

+Routing traffic through a MASQUE server only provides partial protection against tracking, because the MASQUE server knows the address of the client.
+Onion routing as it exists today mitigates this issue for TCP/TLS.
+A MASQUE server could allow onion routing over QUIC.

+In this scenario, the client establishes a connection to the MASQUE server, then through that to another MASQUE server, etc. This creates a tree of MASQUE servers rooted at the client.
+QUIC connections are mapped to a specific branch of the tree.
+The first MASQUE server knows the actual address of the client, but the other MASQUE servers only know the address of the previous server.
+To assure reasonable privacy, the path should include at least 3 MASQUE servers.

 # Requirements